opentensor/developer-docs/docs/getting-started/wallets.md

 ### How do I delegate my TAO to a validator’s hotkey?

 As a TAO holder, you can stake or delegate to a validator on a subnet by exchanging your TAO for a stake balance in the subnet's alpha $\alpha$ token, which is always tied to a hotkey in the subnet, i.e. that of a validator.
-By sending it from your own coldkey to the validator’s hotkey (the hotkey that’s tied to their UID), you are staking your TAO to a validator.

 See [Staking/Delegation Overview](../staking-and-delegation/delegation) for more on staking.